Scrumpper/H96_MAX_V58_Unofficial-Armbian/README.md

 rkdeveloptool rd
 ```

 > ⚠️ **DO NOT unplug the box during first boot.** First boot runs apt installs — pulling power mid-install can corrupt the package state.
-Wait for the **automatic reboot** (the box reboots itself when done, ~10–15 min).
+Wait for the **automatic reboot** (the box reboots itself when done, ~5–10 min).
 That reboot is your signal that first boot is complete and it is safe to power cycle.
+THE BOTTOM LIGHT ON THE BOX WILL FLASH ON REBOOT.
 >
 > ***After the automatic reboot:*** *if HDMI has no signal, hard power cycle (unplug/replug).
 The BSP HDMI PHY requires a cold start to re-sync with the TV after a soft reboot.*